GerbenRienk/odk_oc4/odkoc4/roadmap.md

 # done that
 - find out how to get an authorization token
 - request a get with the aut_token in the header
+- schedule an event for one subject, see https://finddx.openclinica.io/OpenClinica/pages/swagger-ui.html#/Study%20Event/scheduleEventAtSiteLevelUsingPOST

 # look at this